When Sydney filled the streets to stop a war

 An online exhibition from Addi Road’s Living Museum program, History Week 2021

-Fifty years ago, change was bubbling in the streets of Australia’s cities.
-Hundreds of thousands went outside, into the streets and squares and parks of their cities, to express their dissent.
+Fifty years ago, change was afoot in the streets of Australia’s cities.
+Hundreds of thousands of people went out into the streets to express dissent.
 They wanted to stop the war in Vietnam, a war that Australia had committed to fighting, alongside the United States, in 1965.
-At first, in tiny numbers, they stepped out against the conscription of young Australian men to fight overseas, but by 1970 the anti-war movement had exploded and crowds of up to 200,000 people filled the streets of state capitals.
-The huge protest marches of 1970 called for the end of Australian involvement – a halt, or ‘moratorium’ – to the Vietnam War.
+At first in tiny numbers, they stepped out against the conscription of young Australian men to fight overseas, but by 1970 a broad and vocal anti-war movement had developed across the nation and crowds of up to 200,000 people filled the streets of state capitals.
+The huge protest marches of 1970 called for the end of Australian involvement – a halt or pause: a moratorium – in the Vietnam War.

-We share images from our Living Museum collection and special objects ‘on loan’ from other cultural institutions, including anti-war badges and images of Addison Road Community Centre during the Vietnam War – when Addi Road was an army base and both soldiers and protestors gathered around its gates.
+To remember the Vietnam War Moratoriums, Addison Road Community Organisation presents an online exhibition showcasing stories from some of those who were part of the anti-war and anti-conscription movements and in particular, people who have connections with Addison Road Community Centre in Marrickville.
+We share images from our Living Museum collection and special objects from other cultural institutions, including anti-war badges and images of Addison Road Community Centre during the Vietnam War – when Addi Road was an army base and both soldiers and protestors gathered around its gates.

-We also hear from an historian and activists about how the techniques and spirit of the anti-war movement is echoed in more recent Australian social campaigns.
-While it’s now 50 years since the Vietnam Moratorium movement passed, many of the changes it reflected and helped to create are still rippling through our nation.
+We hear from an historian and activists about how the techniques and ideals of the anti-war movement are echoed in more recent Australian social campaigns and activist traditions.
+While it’s now 50 years since the Vietnam Moratorium movement filled our streets, many of the changes it reflected and helped to bring about still ripple through our nation.

 The Early Anti-War Movement

 From little things big things grow